ooni/spec/backends/bk-003-collector.md

-It is also outside of the scope of this section to define the way in which a OONI probe discovers the collector API endpoint, as well as how, given several endpoints and/or endpoint types (HTTPS, Onion), it choses a specific endpoint.
+It is also outside of the scope of this section to define the way in which a OONI probe discovers the collector API endpoint, as well as how, given several endpoints and/or endpoint types (HTTPS, Onion), it chooses a specific endpoint.

 # 2.0 Threat model